Insights for Early Dark Energy with Big Bang Nucleosynthesis: Results

-Figure~\ref{fig:NoCMB} shows the allowed EDE histories consistent with the observed primordial helium-4 and deuterium abundances.
-In this scenario, the EDE component is generally constrained to remain subdominant throughout the epoch of BBN, except in the narrow temperature range $3\times10^{8}\,\mathrm{K} \lesssim T \lesssim 5\times10^{8}\,\mathrm{K}$, where a brief period of dominance is permitted.
-A modest secondary enhancement is also visible around or just after the deuterium bottleneck, indicating a localized allowance for additional EDE energy density during that stage.
 These results are broadly consistent with the binned reconstruction of the expansion history presented in Ref.~\cite{An:2023buh}, confirming that the light-element abundances primarily constrain deviations in the Hubble rate near the onset of nucleosynthesis.
 The PCA framework developed here extends that earlier analysis by providing a continuous, model-independent mapping of the allowed expansion histories, revealing not only where the expansion rate is tightly constrained but also which temperature ranges remain weakly bounded by current data.

 The analysis presented here also allows us to determine how future data might impact our ability to constrain the early expansion history.
 Figure~\ref{fig:NoHe3} presents the corresponding histories obtained after including a forecasted $1\%$ constraint on the helium-3 abundance.
 The addition of this prior produces minimal qualitative change in the allowed EDE behavior.
-As before, EDE remains largely subdominant, with the same narrow window of possible dominance between $3\times10^{8}$~K and $5\times10^{8}$~K, and a slight spike near or following the deuterium bottleneck.
+As before, EDE is required to remain largely subdominant, with the same narrow windows that are more weakly constrained between $3\times10^{8}$~K and $5\times10^{8}$~K and near or following the deuterium bottleneck.

 In contrast, Figure~\ref{fig:NoFlat} illustrates the allowed EDE histories when only the helium mass fraction and deuterium abundance are constrained.
 At the same time, the prior on $\eta_{10}$ is relaxed to a flat range $[1,20]$.
-In this case, EDE is permitted to dominate throughout the entire BBN epoch, reaching energy densities several orders of magnitude higher than in the previous scenarios.
+In this case, constraints are much weaker throughout the entire BBN epoch, allowing energy densities several orders of magnitude higher than in the previous scenarios.

 However, this freedom is accompanied by extreme values of $\eta_{10}$ that are in strong tension with the precise constraints from CMB observations, highlighting the importance of an informed prior on the baryon-to-photon ratio.

 Finally, when incorporating a prior on the lithium-7 abundance, no EDE models are found to be consistent within $2\sigma$ of the observed abundances.
 The resulting $\chi^2$ values from the output of \texttt{AlterBBN} fall outside the acceptable range, indicating that EDE alone is insufficient to resolve the lithium problem.
 This outcome suggests that additional physics beyond or alternative to EDE is required to explain the observed lithium-7 abundance.